Aqua-0/Pokemon_Star_Console_Edition/README.md

 1. Make a backup of your Pokemon Star save with Checkpoint.
 Name it something like "PkmnStarSave".
 2. Delete Pokemon Star from your 3DS, then redownload Ultra Moon.
 3. Load the backup of your Ultra Moon save.

+# Credits #
+Nintendo - Publisher of Ultra Sun and Ultra Moon
+Game Freak - Developer of Ultra Sun and Ultra Moon Rusyaeffy - Developer and Publisher of Pokemon Star RadoMiami - Trying desperately to port Pokemon Star to console...

 # Changelog #
 v0.1 (10/31/20): First sucessful experiment.